-Moreover, you can have beautiful scenery of surrounding villages like Khadarjung, Bhurjung Khola, Kotghaderi, Chyanglung, Chaura, etc., and magnificent scenery of the Mountain range from the Ghachok village.
+Moreover, you can see the beautiful scenery of surrounding villages like Khadarjung, Bhurjung Khola, Kotghaderi, Chyanglung, Chaura, etc., and the magnificent scenery of the Mountain range from the Ghachok village.

 Similarly, you can experience the beautiful lifestyle of the Gurung people.
 Besides, Ghachok village is also a center point for the Machhapuchhre Model Trek.

 Moreover, all the tea produced in Lwang is exported to Europe.
-In fact, the Tea farm has helped a lot in the economic development of the Lwang village.
+The Tea farm has helped a lot in the economic development of the Lwang village.

 Mirsa is a typical Gurung village, around twenty kilometers away from Pokhara city.
 It is rich in culture and natural beauty.
 You can take a local bus from Bagar, which will directly take you to Tatopani.

-And, after a fifteen-min hike from Tatopani, you will reach Mirsa village.
-Basically, Mirsa village is in the lap of Khumai, which is one of the most beautiful trekking destinations in Nepal.
+And, after a fifteen-minute hike from Tatopani, you will reach Mirsa village.
+Mirsa village is in the lap of Khumai, which is one of the most beautiful trekking destinations in Nepal.

-Armalakot village is situated on the slope of Armala Dada, from where you’ll be able to have a panoramic view of Pokhara valley, and breathtaking scenery of the Annapurna range.
+Armalakot village is situated on the slope of Armala Dada, from where you’ll be able to have a panoramic view of Pokhara Valley and the breathtaking scenery of the Annapurna range.
 Armala village lies on the northern side of the Kaski district.

 Moreover, a huge mela (festival) occurs in Armala village during the occasion of Shree Panchami, every year.

-Also, there is a temple called Siddi Mandir, where lots of devotees pay a visit on Shree Panchami.
-In general, Armala village is around 11 kilometers far from Pokhara.
-You’ll be able to take a jeep from Mahendra cave, which is one of the major tourist destinations in Pokhara.
-It is around a 45-min off-road ride.
+Also, there is a temple called Siddi Mandir, where lots of devotees pay a visit to Shree Panchami.
+In general, Armala village is around 11 kilometers from Pokhara.
+You’ll be able to take a jeep from Mahendra Cave, which is one of the major tourist destinations in Pokhara.
+It is around a 45-minute off-road ride.

 5. Ranjit (Rinjae)

-Rinjae or Ranjit, is the nearest village, around twenty five-minutes rides from Mahendra cave, Pokhara.
-It lies in the lap of Kali lekh, encompassed by tropical woods and a cascade.
-In fact, Kali lekh is one of the tallest hills in Pokhara city.
+Rinjae or Ranjit, is the nearest village, around twenty minutes ride from Mahendra cave, Pokhara.
+It lies in the lap of Kali Lekh, encompassed by tropical woods and a cascade.
+Kali Lekh is one of the tallest hills in Pokhara city.

 Every year, the summit is covered with snow in winter, which adds to the beauty of Rinjae village.